 - Optional additions: add 1/2 cup of dark chocolate chips or chopped peanuts to the cookie dough, if desired.

-- Store these peanut butter date cookies in an airtight container in the fridge for up to three days or freeze them for up to six months.
+- Store in an airtight container in the fridge for up to three days or freeze them for up to three months.

 Nutrition